OpenMS/OpenMS-docs/docs/introduction/extended-background.md

 From the LC-MS setup, a set of spectra called a peak map is produced.
 In a peak map, each spectrum represents the ions detected at a particular retention time.
 Each peak in a spectrum has a retention time, mass-to-charge and intensity dimension.

 From the LC-MS setup, a series of spectra are 'stacked' together to form what is known as a peak map.
-Each spectrum in a peak map is a collection of data points called {term}`peaks` which indicate the retention time, mass-to-charge and intensity of each detected ion.
+Each spectrum in a peak map is a collection of data points called {term}`peaks <peak>` which indicate the retention time, mass-to-charge and intensity of each detected ion.
 Analyzing peak maps are difficult as different compounds can elute at the same time which means that peaks can overlap.
 Therefore, sophisticated techniques are required for the accurate identification and quantification of molecules.

 ![peak map](../images/introduction/spectrum_peakmap.png)